jdmonin/JSettlers2/README.txt

 server will allow anyone to create the first account.
 Please be sure to create that first user account soon after you set up the database.

+If you want to require that all players have accounts and passwords, include this option when you start your server:
+	-Djsettlers.accounts.required=y

 To permit only certain users to create new accounts, instead of all users, list them when you start your server:
 	-Djsettlers.accounts.admins=bob,joe,lily